vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 ---
-id: available-summarizers
+id: select-a-summarizer
-title: Selecting Summarizers
+title: Select a Summarizer
+sidebar_label: Select a Summarizer
 ---

 import {Config} from '@site/docs/definitions.md';

-Behind the scenes, <Config v="names.product"/> supports both varying the summarizer model as well as the prompt for the model.
+Behind the scenes, <Config v="names.product"/> supports both selecting the summarizer model as well as the prompt for the model.
 We make range of these controls available to our [Scale](https://vectara.com/pricing/) customers.
 If you are a Scale customer or are considering becoming one and have any questions